PrivacyStreams/PrivacyStreams.github.io/index.md

 ## Exceptions and Permissions

-Sometimes the pipeline may be failed due to exceptions, such as InterruptedException, PermissionDeniedException, etc.
+Sometimes the pipelines may fail due to exceptions, such as InterruptedException, PermissionDeniedException, etc.

 In PrivacyStreams, exception handling is extremely easy for both blocking pipeline and non-blocking pipeline.

 ### Handling exceptions in blocking pipelines

-For blocking pipelines, simply put your query in a try block and catch `PrivacyStreamsException`.
+For blocking pipelines, simply put your query in a try block and catch `PSException`.
 For example:

 <pre>
     <code>try {
         result = uqi.getData(...).transform(...).output(...);
-    } catch (PrivacyStreamsException e) {
+    } catch (PSException e) {
         System.out.println(e.getMessage());
     }</code></pre>

 ### Handling exceptions in non-blocking pipelines

-For non-blocking pipelines, simply override the `onFail(PrivacyStreamsException e)` method in your result handler.
+For non-blocking pipelines, simply override the `onFail(PSException e)` method in your result handler.
 For example:

 <pre>
     <code> uqi.getData(...)